easetemplates/about-me-personal-portfolio-website-template/README.md

 1. Download from clone this repository
 2. Download the project's zip
 3. Make sure you have Node locally installed.
-4. Download Gulp Command Line Interface to be able to use gulp in your Terminal.

 ```
-npm install gulp-cli -g
+npm install vite
 ```

-5. After installing Gulp, run npm install in the main `dash-ui/` folder to download all the project dependencies.
+5. After installing Vite, run npm install in the main `about-me-personal-portfolio-website-template/` folder to download all the project dependencies.
 You'll find them in the `node_modules/` folder.

 ```
 npm install
 ```

-6. Run gulp in the `dash-ui/` folder to serve the project files using BrowserSync.
-Running gulp will compile the theme and open `/index.html` in your main browser.
+6. Run npm start in the `about-me-personal-portfolio-website-template/` folder to serve the project files using BrowserSync.
+Running vite will compile the theme and open `/index.html` in your main browser.

 ```
-gulp
+npm start
 ```
 7. Generates a /dist directory with all the production files.

 ```
-gulp build
+npm run build
 ```